eli-wood-dev/Jellyfin-Install-Docs/README.md

 If ufw is being used then port 8096 should be opened

 `sudo ufw allow 8096`

 `sudo ufw enable`

+Before enabling ufw ensure other critical ports are opened.
+(22 for SSH, 80 for HTTP, and 443 for HTTPS)

 ### Test that the site is available